EyeACT/eyeactstudy.org/src/pages/privacy/content.md

 The easiest way to exercise your rights is by filling out our data subject request form available [here](https://app.termly.io/notify/bc201a66-26e4-4089-805b-25d11c63a07c), or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

-Want to learn more about what AI-READI does with any information we collect?
+Want to learn more about what EyeACT does with any information we collect?
 Click [here](#toc) to review the notice in full.

 ## Table of Contents